PetcuBogdan/RestApiPostsMangement/README.md

 # RestApiPostsMangement

-NodeJs restApi that lets you create posts with title image and description, with authentification using JWT token.
+NodeJs restApi that lets you create posts with title image and description, with authentification using JWT token, for storing i used mongodb.